Biodiesel by region: Lithuania

 There are two biodiesel producing plants in Lithuania.
 One in close to Mažeikiai (Samogitia) and other in Klaipėda free economic zone.
 Most of biodiesel produced in Lithuania is consumed at the local market and a fraction exported.

 Malawi

 Bio Energy Resources Ltd. of Malawi announced in May 2011 that it would construct a USD 18 million plant with an annual production capacity of 20 million liters which were to process the seeds of Jatropha Curcas into Straight Vegetable Oils, which were to be blended with diesel to make bio-fuel and with paraffin to make bio-paraffin.
 The production facility was commissioned in 2013 and had a production capacity of 5,000 liters per day.

-The Malawi Energy Regulatory Authority and the National Bureau of Standards have been involved in product quality, prices and licensing, and by the start of 2015 the company Bio Energy Resources was given a pre-permit approval for production and distribution of jatropha-based diesel.
+The Malawi Energy Regulatory Authority and the Malawi Bureau of Standards have been involved in product quality, prices and licensing, and by the start of 2015 the company Bio Energy Resources was given a pre-permit approval for production and distribution of jatropha-based diesel.
 By August 2010 a total of 9 million Jatropha trees had been planted, and "38.000 small scale farmers [were] enrolled".